The Script Development Process

 Suppose you need to install an application on one server, rarely to do it again.
 Not much benefit of automation in this case.

 Now suppose for an example, you need to install the application to one hundred servers after hours.
 Suppose it would take twenty minutes to manually log in, launch the executable, wait for it to finish, check for errors, then log out.
 That works out to more than thirty-three hours total for one hundred servers.
-Let’s say it takes you four hours to manually install to one hundred servers.
 You could probably write and test this script in four hours.
 Spend four hours to save thirty-three?
 Sounds good to me.
 And now that you have that script, you can recycle it for the next time you have a similar task.
 Automation is looking a lot better for this case.

 Problem (or) Task